You are here: Home Visitor Information 10 tips for a greener visit to the Bergen region

 Bergen is one of the oldest and largest cities in Norway, and with this comes a great cultural heritage.
 By visiting one of the many museums in Bergen and the region you contribute to the preservation of the local culture and history.

 About a twenty-minute walk from the Bryggen you can find The University Museum of Bergen.
 It holds both a natural science museum and a museum of cultural history.
+(The cultural museum is closed to renovation).
 At the natural history museum, you can study huge whale skeletons or learn more about climate change and how we as humans affect it.
-At the cultural history museum on the other hand, you can learn about the first settlers of Norway, understand more about the Viking age and see lost Viking treasures!

 The Textile Industry Museum gives you insight into the textile industry and how it affected the industrialization of Norway.
-At the Heathland Centre you can experience the 5000-year-old cultural landscape of the Heathlands, a UNESCO site, and the last place in Europe where this cultural landscape is preserved.
-At the center it is possible to rent bikes and fishing rods, and there is a café that serves local food.
+At the Heathland Centre you can experience the 5000-year-old cultural landscape of the Heathlands, a UNESCO Biosphere site, and the last place in Europe where this cultural landscape is preserved.

 Photo: The Heathland Centre - The Museum Centre in Hordaland